The Mighty Mekong

-Mekong Delta is the place, which despite some old clichés like Asian-style conical hats and long-tail boat rides, is authentic enough to charm with its rural and picturesque scenery.
-This region in the south-western part of the country, where the Mekong River splits into broad branches and small canals, is often referred to as the rice bowl of Vietnam.
-The life of local communities revolves around this mighty river and when looking at the landscape of water and green fields it is immediately clear that it is the agricultural centre of the country.
+Mekong Delta is the place, which despite some old clichés like Asian-style conical hats and long-tail boat rides, is authentic to charm with its rural and picturesque scenery.
+Situated in the south-western part of the country, where the Mekong River splits into broad branches and small canals, this region is often referred to as the rice bowl of Vietnam.
+The life of local communities revolves around this mighty river.
+Furthermore, when looking at the landscape of water and green fields it is immediately clear that it is the agricultural centre of the country.

 There is something magical about the rivers.
 I always enjoyed hanging out and running by the Thames or walking near Warta in Poznań.
 They combine tranquility, energy and are the force of nature that sporadically can get out of control.

-When I started my trip I was really looking forward to witnessing the waterway life in Vietnam and I was not disappointed.
-The river cruise was a memorable experience unveiling in front of my eyes the hustle and bustle of a working day in the delta, the family life taking place on the boats and oh-so familiar domestic chores.
+When I started my trip I was really looking forward to witnessing the waterway life in Vietnam.
+Luckily I was not disappointed.
+The river cruise was a memorable experience.
+The hustle and bustle of a working day in the delta was unveiling in front of my eyes.
+I could also take a peek into the family life taking place on the boats and oh-so familiar domestic chores.

 Small villages in the Mekong Delta offer many homestay options, which are a great way to not only explore the backwaters but also rural Vietnamese life.
 My only advice – a mosquito net and a strong insect repellent are a must!